updated on 02 March 2021

 Key transferable skills

-Alex Friston is a trainee solicitor at Shoosmiths.
+Alex Friston is an associate at Shoosmiths.

 What was your background before coming to law?